 In the world of eCommerce, according to Ecommerce Platforms, this year’s focus will be on personalization and customer engagement, as well as AI, and chatbots.
 In the coming years, eCommerce continues to develop new functionalities such as mobile commerce, direct B2C and private-label selling, eCommerce automation, purchasing with voice recognition, and the advancement of Artificial Intelligence (Shopify, Beeketing).
 For example machine learning can be used to predict buying behaviour and prevent bias, or Hindsight Experience Replay to learn from previous mistakes.
 This will help to improve learner experiences even more.

 In addition to following trends and keeping our platform up-to-date with the latest technologies, we are working on extending our eCommerce options in the near future.
 We are making it possible to add multiple currencies for one learning item, as well as adding the option to buy vouchers for learning.
-These developments were inspired by our customer needs, which is always the foundation of our roadmap at Valamis.
+These developments were inspired by our customer needs, which is always the foundation of the roadmap at Valamis.